-3.22.
+3.19.
 The Cash Flow Statement shows why the level of cash and cash equivalents has increased during the financial year.
-The sources and use of cash that have resulted in an increase of £4425,000 in cash and cash equivalents are shown below:
+The sources and use of cash that have resulted in an increase of £4,425,000 in cash and cash equivalents are shown below:

-Receipts £000 Payments £000 Balance £000 Opening Balance 14,071 Sale of assets 520 14,591 Net lower Council Tax and Business Rates cash (722) 13,819 Capital grants and contributions 2,572 16,391 Net additional investments (7,000) 9,391 Capital expenditure related to assets (2,242) 7,149 Debt repayments for borrowing and finance leases (1,695) 5,454 Operating activities cash income more than cash expenditure 12,992 18,496 Closing Balance 18,496
+Receipts Payments Balance

+£000 £000 £000

+Opening Balance 14,071

+Sale of assets 520 14,591

+Net Council Tax and Business Rates cash (722) 13,869

+Capital grants and contributions 2,572 16,441

+Net additional investments (7,000) 9,441

+Capital expenditure related to assets (2,242) 7,199

+Debt repayments for borrowing and finance leases (1,695) 5,504

+Operating activities cash income more than cash expenditure 12,992 18,496

+Closing Balance 18,496

-- 3.23.
-The Cash Flow Statement shows that the Council has received cash income from: - The sale of assets including receipt of the Council's share of Right to Buy receipts from Bromford from the previous financial year. - Capital grants and contributions received such as Community Infrastructure Levy and Disabled Facilities Grant. - Day to day revenue operating activities (including Covid-19 grants to offset reductions in income from Council Tax and Business Rates due to the award of various reliefs). - 3.24.
-This cash income has been used for: - Lower Council Tax and Business Rate cash flows (income is lower due to the award of various Covid-19 reliefs that have been offset by Covid-19 grants included under day to day revenue operating activities). - Additional investments - Capital investment in non-current assets. - The repayment of external borrowing and finance leases.
+- 3.20.
+The Cash Flow Statement shows that the Council has received cash income from: - The sale of assets including receipt of the Council's share of Right to Buy receipts from Bromford from the previous financial year. - Capital grants and contributions received such as Community Infrastructure Levy and Disabled Facilities Grant. - Day to day revenue operating activities. - 3.21.
+This cash income has been used for: - Lower Council Tax and Business Rate cash flows. - Additional investments - Capital investment in non-current assets. - The repayment of external borrowing and finance leases.

 Alternative Options There are no alternative options.
 Consultation Leadership Team are consulted on the Statement of Accounts including detailed involvement in the content of the Narrative Report and the Annual Governance Statement.
 The Audit and Member Standards Committee was consulted on and approved the Accounting Policies and the Council's approach to Critical Accounting Judgements and Key Sources of Estimation Uncertainty at its meeting on 20 April 2022 .
-The Audit and Member Standards Committee was consulted on and approved the content of the Annual Governance Statement at its meeting on 20 April 2022 .
+The Audit and Member Standards Committee was consulted on and approved the content of the Annual Governance Statement at its meeting on 20 April 2022.
+Financial Implications The Chief Financial Officer (Section 151 Officer) has the Statutory Responsibility for the production and certification of the Statement of Accounts.
+Approved by Section 151 Officer Yes